oils-for-unix/oils/doctools/micro-syntax.md

     - `value_e.Str` and `value.Str` and `value_t` can jump to the right
       definition

+- R   # comments and "\n" strings

 ### More languages

-- R   # comments
 - JS  // and `/* */` and `` for templates
 - CSS `/* */`
+  - there's no real symbols to extract here
+- YAML - `#` and strings
+  - there's no parsing, just highlighting
+- Markdown
+  - the headings would be nice -- other stuff is more complex
+  - the `==` and `--` styles require lookahead; they're not line-based
+  - so it needs a different model than `ScanOne()`

-- spec tests have "comm3" CSS class - change to comm4 perhaps
+- spec tests